MTV (Philippines, 2014–2017)

 MTV Pinoy (formerly MTV Philippines) was a Philippine music and entertainment pay television network owned by Viacom International Media Networks Asia (a division of Viacom International Media Networks), with a partnership with Viva Entertainment to collaborate on local productions, events, marketing and advertising sales.
 The network was launched on February 1, 2014.
-It operated from 4 pm to 1 am, after that it would rebroadcast MTV Asia's programming.
+It operated from 16:00 to 1:00 each night.
+After that, it would rebroadcast MTV Asia's programming.

-On December 1, 2014, MTV Pinoy launched new shows and it became a 24-hour channel.
-By that time, only live events and specials and a few of its programs were still simulcast from MTV Asia.
-However, on January 1, 2017, the channel was closed down and replaced by MTV Southeast Asia.
+On December 1, 2014, MTV Pinoy launched new shows (such as MTV Halo-Halo, The OPM Show, MTV Top 20 Pilipinas, Rock On Pinas!, Throwback, Ikot, and Feedback) and it became a 24-hour channel.
+By that time, only live events, specials, and a few of its programs were still simulcast (simultaneously broadcast) from MTV Asia.
+On January 1, 2017, the channel was closed down and replaced by MTV Southeast Asia.
 This was possibly due to Viacom switching partnerships from Viva to rival company Solar Entertainment, as well as the intense competition from ABS-CBN's music network, Myx.
 OPM related programs from MTV Pinoy were transferred to Viva TV.
 Only MTV Pinoy Pop and some local advertising remained in the network until March 6, 2017.

 Background

 History

-Prior to its relaunch, it was first known as MTV Philippines and was a corporate venture between MTV Networks Asia and Nation Broadcasting Corporation, then transferred to a new partnership with All Youth Channels, Inc. which began on March 1, 2007.
+Prior to its relaunch, it was known as MTV Philippines: a corporate venture between MTV Networks Asia and Nation Broadcasting Corporation, then it transferred to a new partnership with All Youth Channels, Inc. which began on March 1, 2007.
 Its broadcast started in May 1992, with MTV Networks Asia providing much of the broadcast content, and NBC provided the infrastructure.
-The network was once located at The Fort in Fort Bonifacio, Taguig and at Silver City in Frontera Verde, Ortigas Avenue, Pasig.
+The network was once located at The Fort in Fort Bonifacio, Taguig and at Silver City in Frontera Verde (now Ortigas East), Pasig.
 The channel was closed down on February 16, 2010, when Francis Lumen, the president and CEO of All Youth Channels Inc., decided not to renew the contract for the network's broadcast extension.
 Its shutdown started with the music video played 11 minutes before midnight, "Video Killed the Radio Star" by The Buggles, which was the very first music video ever played at the launch of MTV in the United States on August 1, 1981.
 After the closure, it reverted to its original channel, MTV Southeast Asia, and MTV in the Philippines remained on hiatus.